 BlackBerry (BB) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the cybersecurity software and services company had gained 11.26% in the past month.
-In that same time, the Computer and Technology sector gained 3.47%, while the S&P 500 gained 2.99%.
+Heading into today, shares of the cybersecurity software and services company had gained 10.31% over the past month, outpacing the Computer and Technology sector's gain of 4.15% and the S&P 500's gain of 4.17% in that time.

-BB will be looking to display strength as it nears its next earnings release, which is expected to be September 24, 2019.
+Wall Street will be looking for positivity from BB as it approaches its next earnings report date.
+This is expected to be September 24, 2019.
 The company is expected to report EPS of -$0.01, down 125% from the prior-year quarter.

-BB's full-year Zacks Consensus Estimates are calling for earnings of $0.06 per share and revenue of $1.13 billion.
-These results would represent year-over-year changes of -75% and +22.95%, respectively.

-Investors might also notice recent changes to analyst estimates for BB.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-BB is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+BB is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, BB currently has a Forward P/E ratio of 132.53.
-This valuation marks a premium compared to its industry's average Forward P/E of 15.03.
+Investors should also note BB's current valuation metrics, including its Forward P/E ratio of 134.12.
+This valuation marks a premium compared to its industry's average Forward P/E of 15.22.

 The Wireless Non-US industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 199, which puts it in the bottom 23% of all 250+ industries.
+This group has a Zacks Industry Rank of 204, putting it in the bottom 21% of all 250+ industries.

 Click to get this free report